vkdinventor/java-code/src/linklist/LinkList.md

 * Delete every N nodes in a linked list after skipping M nodes
 * Rearrange linked list in specific manner in linear time
 * Check if linked list is palindrome or not
-* Move last node to front in a given Linked List
+* Move last treeNode to front in a given Linked List
 * Rearrange the linked list in specific manner
 * Detect Cycle in a linked list (Floyd’s Cycle Detection Algorithm)
 * Sort linked list containing 0’s, 1’s and 2’s